 The employer has a duty to have safe systems of work in place; they should ensure that the system of work for those working from home is reasonable.
 This includes supervision, communication, training, breaks, supports, and fairness, allocation of work and respectful behaviour and management.

 As such, where stress complaints do arise, these should be met with considered, systematic and appropriate control measures.
 The HSA provides a guide on work related stress and has released a podcast which addresses this topic.

 It is important for employees to maintain their mental wellbeing whilst working remotely.
 This includes avoiding overwork, getting regular exercise and spending time away from their screen.

 A useful resource for minding our mental wellbeing and overall health is the Healthy Ireland ‘Keep Well’ campaign.
 This is an online resource with tips on looking after mental wellbeing, staying active, staying connected, eating well and switching off.
 The HSE also provides advice for looking after our mental health and wellbeing.

 Employers have certain responsibilities towards their employees regardless of whether an employee works remotely.
 The Workplace Relations Commission (WRC) outlines these obligations on 'What You Should Know' which includes information on employer obligations, hours and wages, annual leave and codes of practice.

 Right to request remote work

-The National Remote Work Strategy included the commitment to introduce legislation on an employee’s right to request remote work.
-The Public Consultation on the Right to Request Remote Work was held between 1 April and 7 May 2021, with the report on the submissions received being published on 20 August 2021.
-The government approved the priority drafting of the Right to Request Remote Work Bill 2022 on 25 January 2022, with the General Scheme of the Bill being published and submitted to the Joint Oireachtas Committee on Enterprise, Trade and Employment.
+The National Remote Work Strategy included the commitment to introduce legislation on an employees’ right to request remote work.
+The public consultation on the right to request remote work was held between 1 April and 7 May 2021 with the General Scheme of the Right to Request Remote Work Bill being published on 25 January 2022.

 Equipment provision, home expenses and tax reliefs